archlinux/buildbtw/notes/Contributing.md

     - Generated entities have "String" as every column type which is not precise enough.
     - Generated migrations need a copy-pasted definition of the entity inside the migration, which removes most of the benefit of auto-generation.
 - Add database indexes only when they are actually used in an existing query.
+- "Don't stutter": Prefer names that take the context of the containing modules into account.
+This reduces import statements and prevents name collisions at the usage site.
+Don't take this rule as gospel though: sometimes it's more readable to `use` a struct directly, e.g. if it's used all over the place.
+    - Prefer: `builds::Status` or `builds::list_by_status`
+    - Avoid: `builds::BuildStatus` or `builds::list_builds_by_status`